ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

 The `join` method waits until the future is completed and returns the result.
-This method can throw no checked exceptions, so it can be used as a method reference for example in Java Streams.
+This method can not throw checked exceptions (it can be used as a method reference for example in Streams API).

 ```